 German Sternsingers, three wise man, Epiphany

-One crisp January morning in Germany, I opened my door to the sound of soft singing and the sight of three children dressed in robes and golden paper crowns.
-They were the Sternsinger—the “Star Singers”—disguised as the Three Wise Men, bringing with them a centuries-old tradition that still warms hearts across the country.
-It was Three Kings Day, or Dreikönigstag, celebrated on January 6th, and … Continue reading Three Wise Man-The German Sternsingers
+One crisp January morning in Germany, I opened my door when I heard the sound of soft singing.
+I saw three children dressed in robes and golden paper crowns, they were the Sternsinger—the “Star Singers.”
+They were disguised as the Three Wise Men and brought with them a centuries old tradition.
+This tradition still warms hearts across the country at Epiphany.
+It was Three Kings … Continue reading Three Kings Day: The Meaning of Sternsingers in Germany

 Passau cathedral organ